 NIU’s Division of Information Technology (DoIT) manages the university’s electronic identities and the related accounts, passwords, and permissions required to grant access privileges according to published

 - Student Accounts (Z-IDs) are created for every applicant and canceled if the student fails to enroll.
-Students lose account access 400 days after graduation or 10 days after withdrawal, but graduates retain their email accounts permanently.
+Students lose account access 400 days after graduation or 10 days after withdrawal.

 - Employee Accounts (often called A-IDs or AccountIDs) are created when an employee is formally hired.
 The account expires 210 days after retirement date.
 The AccountID allows access to MyNIU, including a W-2.
 Accounts are deleted according to the requirements in the Illinois State Records Act.

 - When faculty separate from NIU, they can request an employee extension account to retain their employee accounts and associated email address.

 - When faculty and staff retire from NIU, they can request a retiree account and associated email account.
 This service is free for their one year after retirement date.
 After that, retired employees must join NIU’s Annuitants Association to retain access to their retiree accounts.
 Otherwise, the employee account loses access to email 180 days after retirement, and wireless access and library access 210 days after retirement.

 - Affiliates of the university including volunteers, those accessing Blackboard Communities, vendors, researchers and some families in student housing may also be granted accounts